EFX Allocations and Orientations on Bipartite Multi-graphs: A Complete Picture

-We answer the open problem listed in \cite{christodoulou2023fair} and push the frontiers of the scenarios where $\efx$ allocations are known to exist for an arbitrary number of agents, thereby enhancing our understanding of the notion of $\efx$.
+Hence, we answer the open problem listed in \cite{christodoulou2023fair} and deepen our understanding of the existence of $\efx$ allocations.

-\item While extending our techniques beyond bipartite multi-graphs, we also prove that $\efx$ allocations exist and can be computed in polynomial time on multi-cycle graphs with additive valuations (Theorem~\ref{thm:multi-cycle}).
+\item While extending our techniques beyond bipartite multi-graphs, we also prove that $\efx$ allocations exist and can be computed in pseudo-polynomial time on \emph{multi-cycle graphs} with $\mms$-\emph{feasible} valuations (Theorem~\ref{thm:multi-cycle}).
+Note that $\mms$-\emph{feasible} valuations are a strict superclass of cancelable valuations.

+We also show that for multi-cycles with at least four agents, $\efx$ allocations always exist and can be computed in pseudo-polynomial time for monotone valuations and in polynomial time for cancelable valuations (Corollary \ref{cor:cycle}).

-\item $\efx$ orientations may not always exist for fair division instances on bipartite multi-graphs; in particular, they may not exist even in very simple settings of multi-trees.
-Nonetheless, we provide an exhaustive list of scenarios where $\efx$ orientations exist depending on two parameters: $q$ (the maximum number of edges shared between any two agents) and $d(G)$ (diameter of the graph $G$); see Table~\ref{tab:orientation}.
+\item Next, we show that $\efx$ \emph{orientations} may not always exist for fair division instances on bipartite multi-graphs; in particular, they may not exist even in very simple settings of multi-trees.
+Nonetheless, we provide a complete characterization of the existence of $\efx$ orientations for monotone valuations depending on two key parameters: $q$, the maximum number of edges shared between any two agents, and $d(G)$, diameter of the graph $G$ (see Table~\ref{tab:orientation}).

-The fact that orientations do not always exist can be seen as a proof that such inefficiency is inherent or that approximations are necessary.
-We show that there exist orientations on bipartite multi-graphs where at least $\lceil\frac{n}{2}\rceil$ agents are $\efx$ and the remaining agents are $1/2$-$\efx$ (Theorem~\ref{thm:1/2-efx}).
+The fact that $\efx$ orientations do not always exist can be seen as a proof to show that inefficiency is inherent and hence approximations are necessary.
+We show that, for additive valuations, there exist orientations on bipartite multi-graphs where at least $\lceil\frac{n}{2}\rceil$ agents are $\efx$ and the remaining agents are $1/2$-$\efx$ (Theorem~\ref{thm:1/2-efx}).

-\item We also show that we can compute $\efx$ orientations in polynomial time when the diameter of the acyclic bipartite multi-graph is at most four and any two adjacent vertices share at most two edge items (Theorem~\ref{thm:orientation-P5}).
+\item We also show that for monotone valuations, we can compute $\efx$ orientations in polynomial time when the diameter of the acyclic bipartite multi-graph is at most four and any two adjacent vertices share at most two edge items (Theorem~\ref{thm:orientation-P5}).

 \item It is $\np$-complete to decide whether a given fair division instance on bipartite multi-graphs admits an $\efx$ orientation, even with a constant number of agents (Theorem~\ref{thm:hardness-orientation-multi-tree}). \end{itemize}